Mehdilotfi7/Mica/docs/src/examples.md

 A logarithmic transformation is applied to each signal before loss computation to normalize the magnitude of variation.
 The optimization and detection pipeline uses a tailored genetic algorithm and domain-informed parameter bounds.

-After executing the Mocha changepoint detection routine, most of the inferred changepoints corresponded to known intervention periods, such as lockdowns or vaccination policy shifts.
-This result affirms Mocha’s practical utility for epidemiological modeling and policy evaluation.
+After executing the Mica changepoint detection routine, most of the inferred changepoints corresponded to known intervention periods, such as lockdowns or vaccination policy shifts.
+This result affirms Mica’s practical utility for epidemiological modeling and policy evaluation.

 **📌 Note:** Due to the use of real datasets, this example requires importing and pre-processing COVID-19 time series data from official RKI sources (CSV files).